bestwebsoft/Reddish-wp-theme/readme.txt

 == Changelog ==

-= 1.0.1 - 25.09.2013 =
+= 1.3 - 30.07.2014 =
+* Update: We updated all functionality for wordpress 3.9.1.
+* Bugfix: We fixed bugs in script.js.
-We fixed the bugs.
+* Bugfix: We fixed bugs in style.css.

-= 1.0.2 - 02.10.2013 =
-Fixed bugs.

-= 1.0.3 - 09.10.2013 =
-Bugfix: Put copyright notice for Reddish theme in readme.txt and style.css files.
-Added a proper prefix to all global variables used in the theme. changes to style.css to style tag cloud widget and to correctly display very long titles of posts and pages.

-= 1.0.4 - 11.10.2013 =
-Bugfix: Replaced get_stylesheet_uri() function for get_stylesheet_directory_uri() to enqueue style.css file.
-Added changes to style.css to correctly display very long titles in posts content.
-Changed format of data displayed in the footer.
+* New: We added reddich.pot file.

-= 1.0.5 - 14.10.2013 =
+= 1.2 - 06.05.2014 =
-Bugfix: Changed format of data displayed in the footer.
+* Update: We updated all functionality for wordpress 3.9.
+* Bugfix: We fixed a bug for displaying custom header without header text in IE8.

-= 1.0.6 - 22.10.2013 =
+= 1.1 - 04.11.2013 =
-Update: Added license information for some components used in the theme in 'readme.txt' file.
+Change: Replaced code for EASYFADER slider with our own code located in 'script.js' file.
+Change: Replaced all 'is_home' conditional tags in theme files with 'is_front_page' conditional tags.
+Change: Changed 'reddish_scripts_styles' function to enqueue scripts and styles only on the front end.

-= 1.0.7 - 23.10.2013 =
+= 1.0.9 - 28.10.2013 =
-Bugfix: Changed code in a function displaying 'breadcrumbs'.
+Bugfix: Changed code for displaying 'breadcrumbs'.

 = 1.0.8 - 25.10.2013 =
 Change: Changed version number of GPL license and specified proper links to it in 'readme.txt' and 'style.css' files.
 Change: Changed Author and Author URI in 'readme.txt' and 'style.css' files.
 Change: Put EASYFADER code in a separate 'slider.js' file.

-= 1.0.9 - 28.10.2013 =
+= 1.0.7 - 23.10.2013 =
-Bugfix: Changed code for displaying 'breadcrumbs'.
+Bugfix: Changed code in a function displaying 'breadcrumbs'.

-= 1.1 - 04.11.2013 =
+= 1.0.6 - 22.10.2013 =
-Change: Replaced code for EASYFADER slider with our own code located in 'script.js' file.
-Change: Replaced all 'is_home' conditional tags in theme files with 'is_front_page' conditional tags.
-Change: Changed 'reddish_scripts_styles' function to enqueue scripts and styles only on the front end.
+Update: Added license information for some components used in the theme in 'readme.txt' file.

-= 1.2 - 06.05.2014 =
+= 1.0.5 - 14.10.2013 =
-* Update: We updated all functionality for wordpress 3.9.
-* Bugfix: We fixed a bug for displaying custom header without header text in IE8.

-== Upgrade Notice ==

-= 1.0.1 =
-We fixed the bugs.

-= 1.0.2 =
-We fixed the bugs.

-= 1.0.3 =
-Bugfix: Put copyright notice for Reddish theme in readme.txt and style.css files.
-Added a proper prefix to all global variables used in the theme.
-Added changes to style.css to correctly display very long titles of posts and pages.
+Bugfix: Changed format of data displayed in the footer.

-= 1.0.4 =
+= 1.0.4 - 11.10.2013 =
 Bugfix: Replaced get_stylesheet_uri() function for get_stylesheet_directory_uri() to enqueue style.css file.
 Added changes to style.css to correctly display very long titles in posts content.
 Changed format of data displayed in the footer.

+= 1.0.3 - 09.10.2013 =
+Bugfix: Put copyright notice for Reddish theme in readme.txt and style.css files.
+Added a proper prefix to all global variables used in the theme. changes to style.css to style tag cloud widget and to correctly display very long titles of posts and pages.

+= 1.0.2 - 02.10.2013 =
+Fixed bugs.

+= 1.0.1 - 25.09.2013 =
+We fixed the bugs.

+== Upgrade Notice ==

+= 1.3 =
+We updated all functionality for wordpress 3.9.1.
+We fixed bugs in script.js.
+We fixed bugs in style.css.
+We added reddich.pot file.

-= 1.0.5 =
+= 1.2 =
-Bugfix: Changed format of data displayed in the footer.
+We updated all functionality for wordpress 3.9.
+We fixed a bug for displaying custom header without header text in IE8.

-= 1.0.6 =
+= 1.1 =
-Update: Added license information for some resources used in the theme in 'readme.txt' file.
+Replaced code for EASYFADER slider with our own code located in 'script.js' file.
+Replaced all 'is_home' conditional tags in theme files with 'is_front_page' conditional tags.
+Changed 'reddish_scripts_styles' function to enqueue scripts and styles only on the front end.

-= 1.0.7 =
+= 1.0.9 =
-Change: Changed code in a function displaying 'breadcrumbs'.
+Changed code for displaying 'breadcrumbs'.

 = 1.0.8 =
 Change: Changed GPL license version number from v2 to v3 and specified proper links to this version in 'readme.txt' and 'style.css' files.
 Changed Author and Author URI in 'readme.txt' and 'style.css' files.
 Put EASYFADER code in a separate 'slider.js' file.

-= 1.0.9 =
+= 1.0.7 =
-Changed code for displaying 'breadcrumbs'.
+Change: Changed code in a function displaying 'breadcrumbs'.

+= 1.0.6 =
+Update: Added license information for some resources used in the theme in 'readme.txt' file.

+= 1.0.5 =
+Bugfix: Changed format of data displayed in the footer.

+= 1.0.4 =
+Bugfix: Replaced get_stylesheet_uri() function for get_stylesheet_directory_uri() to enqueue style.css file.
+Added changes to style.css to correctly display very long titles in posts content.
+Changed format of data displayed in the footer.

+= 1.0.3 =
+Bugfix: Put copyright notice for Reddish theme in readme.txt and style.css files.
+Added a proper prefix to all global variables used in the theme.
+Added changes to style.css to correctly display very long titles of posts and pages.

-= 1.1 =
+= 1.0.2 =
-Replaced code for EASYFADER slider with our own code located in 'script.js' file.
-Replaced all 'is_home' conditional tags in theme files with 'is_front_page' conditional tags.
-Changed 'reddish_scripts_styles' function to enqueue scripts and styles only on the front end.
+We fixed the bugs.

-= 1.2 =
+= 1.0.1 =
-We updated all functionality for wordpress 3.9.
-We fixed a bug for displaying custom header without header text in IE8.
+We fixed the bugs.